bbauska/Coursera-Bootstrap/readme.md

 The Watch plugin-in enables you to keep a watch on your various files.

-The next plug-in that I\'m going to install is grunt-browser-sync.
+The next plug-in that I&apos;m going to install is grunt-browser-sync.

-The browserSync module is the one that I\'m going to make use of, for saving up the files from my project folder, so that I can see the website in a browser.
+The browserSync module is the one that I&apos;m going to make use of, for saving up the files from my project folder, so that I can see the website in a browser.

-Once I\'ve installed those two modules, it\'s time to go into my grunt.initconfig, and then configure the two tasks.
+Once I&apos;ve installed those two modules, it&apos;s time to go into my grunt.initconfig, and then configure the two tasks.

 One for keeping a watch, the second one for serving up the files using